-Jason's Deli is similar to Paradise Bakery but has significantly more locations spread throughout the U.S. It offers sandwiches, salads, wraps, pastas, paninis and more.
+With 260 locations in 30 states, Jason's Deli is a favorite for sandwiches, salads, wraps, pastas, paninis and more.
+More recently, Jason’s deli has upped the “healthy food” ante with specific menus for those who are vegetarian and/or gluten-sensitive.
 Though you could very well consume more than 1,000 calories in a single trip, it's just as easy not to.
 Choose fresh fruit or steamed veggies as your side, avoid the pasta dishes and go with broth-based soups instead of cream-based.
 Your waistline will thank you later.

 And you'll see personalized content just for you whenever you click the My Feed .